Staying Together Is Our Insurance

 Relationships with neighbours, friends, and community members who surround you is typically a basic choice one can make.
-As social beings, no one can live by himself in seclusion.
+As social beings, no one can live by themselves in seclusion.
 Relationships and association with other people are part of an ordinary lifestyle.
 We depend on one another to overcome challenges in our daily struggles.
 Associating with others promotes positive relationships.
 Discussing and sharing is part and parcel in our human relationships.
-By associating with others, we learn many things from one other.
+By associating with others, we learn many things from each other.

 Associating among ourselves is our insurance

-Consoling each other during difficult times and funerals, visiting a sick neighbour, friend or relative, showing any act of compassion to the needy is our responsibility.
+Consoling each other during difficult times and funerals; visiting a sick neighbour, friend or relative; showing any act of compassion to the needy is our responsibility.
 Any action of segregation or stigmatization is not acceptable.

 We must learn to seek and to have access to the right information so as to be informed.
-This will help us to make good choices, especially during hard times such as this present time.
+This will help us to make good choices, especially during hard times such as this present one.

 “This situation is dangerous for our families because we can’t visit each other.
 There are no social events such as traditional dances because they are not allowed”.

 “When I get sick these days, my relatives do not visit me because they think that it is COVID-19.
 They are afraid of becoming infected though you may be suffering from any other fever such as malaria”.

 “I feel very hurt because of my children.
 Since they don’t attend school, they miss many important things”.